 The West and Central Africa region has made impressive gains in recent decades, but still has a long way to go in terms of rural transformation.

 Rural poverty is widespread and concentrated among women and young people.
 Three quarters of the region’s population is under the age of 35.
+With 12 per cent of its population under the age of 15 and around 64 per cent under the age of 24, Western and Central Africa has one of the youngest populations in the world.
 In rural areas, young people are mostly landless, marginally employed, and suffer from poor working conditions and exploitation.

 So far, the region’s economies have been unable to absorb this potential windfall of energetic and creative young workers.
 As a result, young people are abandoning agriculture and rural areas in search of better lives in cities or abroad.